12 Factor CLI Apps

 listing files, piping to wc to count number of files, then doing the same of files with “.js” in the name.
 Note that wc has 3 counts: lines, words, and characters.
 You may also notice ls follows factor #6 where it behaves differently when piped vs when it is outputting to the screen (tty).

 Be mindful of the screen width.
-Only show a few columns by default but allow the user to pass --columns
+Only show a few columns by default but allow the user to pass --columns with a comma-separated list of column names to add less common types.

-Truncate rows that are going to spill over the current screen width unless --no-truncate
+Truncate rows that are going to spill over the current screen width unless --no-truncate is set.

-Show column headers by default but allow them to be hidden with --no-headers
+Show column headers by default but allow them to be hidden with --no-headers.

-to filter specific columns. (grep can usually do this, but a flag can filter on specific cell values)
+Allow users to pass --filter to filter specific columns. (grep can usually do this, but a flag can filter on specific cell values)

-.
+Allow sorting by column with --sort.
 Allow inverse and multi-column sort as well.

 Allow output in csv or json.
 Displaying raw output as json is a great way to output structured data.
 It can be manipulated with jq.
 While jq is incredibly useful, cut and awk are simpler tools that work better with csv data.